schollz/cowyo/README.md

 ## From release

 Just [download the latest release](https://github.com/schollz/cowyo/releases/tag/1.1.0), unzip and run.
+Then open your browser to the specified address.

 ## From source